rethinkdb/rethinkdb/NOTES.md

 # Release 2.0.0 (Tesuji)

 The highlights of this release are:
-* Support for attaching a changefeed to the `get_all` and `union` spells
+* Support for attaching a changefeed to the `get_all` and `union` commands
-* Improved support for asynchronous incantations
+* Improved support for asynchronous queries

 Read the [release blog post][2.0-blog] for more details.